yWorks/yfiles-for-html-demos/demos/style/arrow-edge-style/README.md

 - Select an edge and see its style settings in the property panel on the right-hand side.
 - Change some of the settings while an edge is selected and see how it affects the selected edge.
+- Move a node and observe how the shapes of the connected edges change.
+- Create new edges between nodes using the style settings of the property panel.